kzkcode/mini-defi-platform/README.md

 A full-stack Web3 application that demonstrates a unified DeFi experience through asset management, staking, trading, and liquidity provision.

-Built with **Solidity, Hardhat, React, Vite, Tailwind CSS, and Ethers.js**, the application integrates multiple smart contracts into a single product-oriented interface deployed on the Sepolia testnet.
+Built with **Solidity, Hardhat, React, Vite, Tailwind CSS, and Ethers.js**, the application integrates multiple smart contracts into a unified product-oriented interface running on the Sepolia testnet.

 # Screenshots